Montalcino: The Charming Wine Town of Tuscany!

 In this travel guide we provide you with all the important information about Montalcino in Italy.
 We also show you the most beautiful things to do, wonderful pictures and where to find the best accommodations.

-The history of Montalcino dates back to the Etruscan period, although Montalcino wine was first mentioned in 1550.
-However, the Brunello wine, now famous all over the world, had only been produced towards the end of the nineteenth century.
+The history of Montalcino dates back to the era of the Etruscans, although the wine from Montalcino was mentioned only in 1550.
+However, the Brunello wine, now famous all over the world, was born only at the end of the nineteenth century.
+Especially worth visiting is also the historic center of Montalcino with numerous attractions that captivate tourists.
+Among them is the imposing Fortress of Montalcino, which dates from the 14th century and is considered the landmark of the old town.

-In Montalcino there are a lot of interesting things to do.
+In Montalcino there are plenty of interesting things to do.
 An absolute highlight is the historical old town with its beautiful churches and squares and the Rocca di Montalcino Fortress, which towers majestically over the wine town.
-Here is a summary of the best attractions at a glance.
+Here is a summary of the best attractions in Montalcino at a glance.

 Piazza del Popolo & Palazzo dei Priore